worldamazing/plan/docs/overview.md

 The concept of "wrongdoing" is the first layer of cultural interpretation we place upon this raw signal of misalignment.
 In a healthy society, this is a functional step: the misalignment is identified as a "wrongdoing," it is quickly resolved through established social tools, and alignment is restored.

-Shame, however, is what happens when the social process breaks down.
+Shame, however, is what happens when this social process breaks down.

 > Shame is a sense of misalignment that never gets resolved.